-Supplementary material for the class taught on April 17th 2020 as part of online activities within SCA Virtual Classroom and Artisan Display group on Facebook.
+Supplementary material for the class taught on April 17th 2020 as part of online activities within Virtual Classroom and Artisan Display group on Facebook.

 The history of perfumery covers over 6000 years so I decided to divide the class into several blocks.
 This part is dedicated to the western world and covers High Medieval period and Renaissance.